codevence/fair-wizard-guide/docs/about/introduction/overview.rst

 Overview
 ********

-Different components in the Data Stewardship Wizard are connected to create a data management plan and help with data management in general.
+Different components in the |project_name_full| are connected to create a data management plan and help with data management in general.
 Different components are typically made and used by different user roles.
 Data stewards work on preparing content (such as **knowledge models** or **document templates**) for researchers that they can use to work on their data management plans while filling in the **questionnaires** and exporting **documents**.

 .. figure:: overview/overview.png
    :align: center

-   Different components of the Data Stewardship Wizard and roles interacting with them.
+   Different components of the |project_name_full| and roles interacting with them.

 Knowledge Model